 It’s common for breasts to be different sizes and grow at different rates.
 So, it’s normal if one bud appears larger than the other.
 The darker area around the nipple (areola) will also expand.

-On average, African-American girls start puberty a year before Caucasian girls, and are ahead when it comes to breast development and having their first periods.
+On average, Black girls start puberty a year before white girls, and are ahead when it comes to breast development and having their first periods.
 Also, girls with higher body mass index experience an earlier onset of puberty.

 Physical changes are becoming more obvious.